osmlab/codes-of-conduct/code_of_conduct.md

 * Encourage diversity and participation: Make everyone in our community feel welcome, regardless of their background, and do everything possible to encourage participation in our community.
 * Keep it legal: Basically, don’t get anyone in trouble.
 Share only content that you own, do not share private or sensitive information, and don’t break the law.
 * Stay on topic: Make sure that you are posting to the correct channel and avoid off-topic discussions.
 Also remember that nobody likes spam.
+* Disagreements happen: You may disagree with someone about something, or you may receive a "no" to a request.
+Even if you're frustrated, be sure you are still following the points above while appealing in an appropriate way.

 ####Guideline Violations — 3 Strikes Method